What is a spread — how does it influence trading?

 Now, let’s look at an example of a wide spread.

-Next, we’re going to use another forex pair.
-However, we will use one with a lower level of liquidity, such as EUR/TRY (Euro against the Turkish Lira).
+Next, we’ll use another forex pair.
+However, we will use one with a lower liquidity level, such as EUR/TRY (the Euro against the Turkish Lira).

 Let’s say EUR/TRY is trading at an asking price of 30.5538 and a bid price of 30.5513.
 Again, we’ll subtract the asking price from the bid price, 30.5538 – 30.5513, which gives a spread of 0.0022 or 22 pips.